Events

 For production, Microsoft recommends purchasing a validated hardware/software solution from our partners, which include deployment tools and procedures.
 These solutions are designed, assembled, and validated against our reference architecture to ensure compatibility and reliability, so you get up and running quickly.
-For hardware solutions, visit the Azure Stack HCI solutions website.
+For hardware solutions, visit the Azure Local solutions website.

 Tip